 Deadline for Autumn 2022 admission: Tuesday, November 30, 2021.*

-The selection of PhD students admitted to the Department of Classics is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, the scores on the GRE (Graduate Record Examination) the statement of purpose, personal qualities and characteristics, and past accomplishments.
-Admissions decisions for those applying for Autumn 2019-2020 will be communicated by the end of January 2019.
+The selection of PhD students admitted to the Department of Classics is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, the statement of purpose, personal qualities and characteristics, and past accomplishments.
+Admissions decisions for academic year 2020-21 will be communicated by the end of January 2020.

 Application Requirements Checklist